SC-Develop/SCD-MessageCenter/README.md

 - a thread of remote application via Message Center (for example to request to execute a specific action).

 Remote clients connects to Message Center via TCP socket.
 You can connect to message center using a TCP socket client terminal as netcat (nc) or telnet, or your own TCP socket client application.

+## How To it Work

+To use Message Center you must embed message center source code it into your own multitheread application project, and start Message Center TCP Server on a specific port.<br>
+When the message center server is started, it can accept tcp socket connection from a remote client application as nectat (nc).<br>
+To allow the message center to monitoring your application, you must follow two step:

+- The application threads register some senders into message center to self identifying.
+Doing this, the message center clients can request list of senders id registered to message center, and therefore can request to recive message identified by centain sender id.
+- The application threads sends real-time messages identify by an registered sender id: the messages will real-time dispatched to clients which request to receiving messages from the same sender id, otherwise the message will be discarded by Message Center.

+When the clients connect to message center server, they receive the  commands menu, and a command line prompt waiting for commands typing.

+To receive messages from remote application theread the message center clients can:

+request list of senders id registered to message center request to receive message from specific sender id: the thread monitoring starts immediately and the client begins to receive messages press enter to stop thread and return to console